blakeblackshear/frigate/docs/docs/configuration/record.md

         car: 7
 ```

-## Can I have "24/7" recordings, but only at certain times?
+## Can I have "continuous" recordings, but only at certain times?

 Using Frigate UI, HomeAssistant, or MQTT, cameras can be automated to only record in certain situations or at certain times.